-As such, to provide some consistency over this period, it is recommended in the interim resource values per child that are payable for 2018/19 are retained in line with those payable for 2017/18 (with the exception that those special schools who are due to have an expansion, and / or are expected to have an increase in the number of children being supported, and therefore are also expected to see a change in admission numbers, from September 2018, will see an adjustment to their resource value for the period September 2018 to March 2019 for those costs which are included within their overall resource value that are linked to overall pupil numbers - for example management / overhead costs where funding payable within overall resource values is included within the per pupil figure and these overall resource values per child will then need to reduce when this cost is shared over a higher number of children that will be supported at the expanded school).
+As such, to provide some consistency over this period, it is recommended in the interim resource values per child that are payable for 2018/19 are retained in line with those payable for 2017/18 (with the exception that those special schools who are due to have an expansion and change in admission numbers in place from September 2018 will see an adjustment for the period September 2018 to March 2019 for those costs which are included within their overall resource value that are linked to overall pupil numbers - for example rates bills where funding payable within overall resource values is included within the per pupil figure and these overall resource values per child will then need to reduce when costs are shared over a higher number of children that will be supported at the expanded school).
+Resource values that were payable for 2017/18 are set out at Appendix A, and final resource values for 2018/19 will be made available before the end of March 2018 once the authority has confirmed its commissioning intentions for the year.